 My consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-Given these limitations, during my audit I did identify deficiencies in internal control that I consider to be material weaknesses listed as item 2022-01 in the schedule of findings and responses.
-I also identified certain deficiencies in internal control, described in the accompanying schedule of findings and Responses as item 2022-02 that I consider to be a significant deficiency.
+Given these limitations, during my audit I did identify a deficiency in internal control that I consider to be a material weakness listed as item 2023-01 in the schedule of findings and responses.
+I also identified a certain deficiency in internal control, described in the To the accompanying schedule of findings and responses as item 2023-02 that I consider to be a significant deficiency.

-To the Honorable Sybil Foster, Mayor And Members of the Board of Alderman Village of Simsboro, Louisiana Page 2
+Honorable Sybil Foster, Mayor And Members of the Board of Alderman Village of Simsboro, Louisiana Page 2